ho-ri1991/genetic-programming/README.md

 - C++ compiler and standard library >= C++17
 - boost >= 1.62

-We have compiled by g++7.2.0 with boost 1.62.0
+We have compiled by g++7.2.0 with boost 1.62.0.
+We used some core language features of C++17 and some new moduldes in standard libraries such as std::optional and std::variant.

 ## directory structures
 - `example`: Some source and config files for examples
 - `test`: Source codes for test using BOOST_TEST.
 - `include`: Header files are here.
 Add this directory to your include path.
   - `gp/genetic_operations`: some simple functions and classes for genetic operations (mutation, crossover, selection etc...)
   - `gp/node`: Definitions of node classes are located here. `NodeInterface` class is the interface of nodes and user defined nodes can be defined by inheriting `NodeBase` class.
-See `basic_operation_node.hpp` for how to fine user defined nodes.
+See `basic_operation_node.hpp` for how to define user defined nodes.
   - `gp/traits`: Some traits classes for concept by traits.
 These traits are used in `include/gp/tree_operations`.
   - `gp/tree`: The definition of the tree class.
   - `gp/tree_operations`: Some utility functions for tree structures (IO of tree, Random tree generator, get tree depth, etc...)